darkhelmet/verboselogging/posts/post-twitter-to-identi-ca.md

 really did anything with it.
 I also found [Yahoo Pipes](http://pipes.yahoo.com/) a while ago, and put it on my [Todo List](http://getontracks.org/) to look at, but that was about it.
-I don’t know why I didn’t think to look at it to do this.
+I don't know why I didn't think to look at it to do this.

 Anyway.
 Pipes lets you manipulate pretty much anything, RSS feeds being one of them.
 You can feed things around, or *pipe* them, and alter